 Why are we doing this?

-We’ve changed dramatically in recent years from just opening doors to encompassing a wide range of innovative and dynamic events.
+Over the years the festival has evolved from just opening doors to encompassing a wide range of innovative and dynamic events.
 However, too often we’re still perceived as only being for traditional heritage audiences.
 New Wave seeks to change that.
-This year-long project aims to enable the delivery of high quality events that push the boundaries of what people expect of Heritage Open Days, widening our appeal to audience groups that we have previously struggled to reach.
+It aims to enable the delivery of high quality events that push the boundaries of what people expect of Heritage Open Days, widening our appeal to audience groups that we have previously struggled to reach.